-12) Ginger helps in the treatment of morning sickness, motion sickness, nausea, vomiting and diarrhea.
+12) Ginger helps in the treatment of morning sickness, motion sickness, nausea, vomiting and diarrhoea.

-13) Unique enzymes found in the root of ginger are capable to catalyze the proteins in your food so as to aid digestion and thus prevent cramps.
+13) Unique enzymes found in the root of ginger are capable of catalysing the proteins in your food so as to aid digestion and thus prevent cramps.

 14) Ginger has anti-spas-mic properties to help calm and settle your upset stomach and also helps to provide some relief from bloating and flatulence.

 Caution: Ginger is not recommended should you be taking anticoagulants or that you have developed gallstones and it's also not recommended for extended use during pregnancy.

 Nutrients are chemicals that an organism needs to live and grow

 Amino acids + Calcium + Essential fatty acids + Magnesium + Manganese + Iron + Phosphorus + Potassium + Selenium + Zinc + Vitamin B1 + Vitamin B2 + Vitamin B3 + Vitamin B6 + Vitamin C + Vitamin A found in Ground Ginger.

 Phytochemicals are chemicals that occur naturally in foods of plant origin and the ones listed below are all firmly established in ginger

 Alpha-pinene + Beta-carotene + Beta-ionone + Beta-sitosterol + Camphor Caffeic acid + Capsaicin + Caryophyllene + Chlorogenic acid + Curcumin Citral + Farnesol + Ferulic acid + Geranol + Gingerol + Lecithin + Zingerone